 The REP Sport Plates received their highest scores—4.5 out of 5—for aesthetics and features.
 Each plate is color-coded for weight, making it easier to know which plate to reach for when switching them out.
 Similarly, the textured rubber outer edges and side cutouts provide a faux knurling that helps you get a better grip when moving them.

 As for durability, Coop scored them a 4.25 out of 5 after using—and dropping—them both indoors and outdoors on concrete.
-Other than a few scuffs, he was pleasantly surprised to see how well they performed.
+“They’re built to last and are aimed at the home gym community,” Coop says.
+“Aside from a few scuffs here and there, you can drop these without fear of damage to the structure or vibrant colors.”

 On their website, REP notes that these plates have a low bounce and are much quieter, with a 10% lower decibel rating.
 Coop tested both of these claims and found them to be fairly accurate.